BasicPrimitives/javascript/samples/ItemTemplates.md

 ```

 ## Configuration Classes
-When we define node templates we can define Content Template, Cursor Template and Highlight Templates in one configuration object.
-This make sense since if we decide to customize cursor or highlight templates most likely we are going to make them item template specific.
-At the same time control does not require all 3 of them to be defined.
-If cursor or highlight templates properties are not set in template configuration object then control uses internal default template for all of them.
-Generally all 3 templates can be set to null, so default templates are going to be used by control.
-See template configuration properties in the following classes:
+We can define node content, cursor, and highlight templates in one configuration object.
+See TemplateConfig object reference for more details.
+That makes sense since if we decide to customize cursor or highlight templates, most likely, we are going to make them per node template.
+The control does not require all 3 of them to be defined.
+If cursor or highlight templates properties equal null in the template configuration object, the control uses built-in templates instead.
+See the following configuration objects for template related properties:

-* `primitives.OrgItemConfig`
+* `OrgItemConfig`
-* `primitives.FamConfig`
+* `FamConfig`
-* `primitives.OrgConfig`
+* `OrgConfig`
-* `primitives.TemplateConfig`
+* `TemplateConfig`

 ## Size
-Control deals with fixed size layout, it makes no guesses about content and size of nodes.
-So we don't support in any form nodes auto sizing.
-In order to support such feature control should measure content of every node before rendering cycle.
-Taking into account that nodes visibility depends on available space it is going to be infinite loop of diagram layout and nodes measure iterations.
-The more space we provide to nodes the less number of diagram nodes is going to be visible.
-So control expect that node size is hard valued in template configuration.
+The diagram layout engine works only with fixed-size nodes.
+So we don't support in any form nodes auto-sizing.
+Such feature implementation would require control to measure the content of every node before the rendering cycle.
+Considering that node's visibility depends on available space and space depends on node visibility, we will have an infinite loop of diagram layout and nodes measure iterations.
+So control expects that node size is hardcoded in the template configuration.

 ## Content population
-Templates should be populated with items content when rendered, so for this purpose control provides call back function on the API which is being called for every node during rendering cycle.
-The call back function provide context arguments to reference template instance in DOM - see: data.element argument, context item being rendered - see: data.context argument and template state property indicating whether template is new or being reused - see data.templateName.
-Please, note that control does not eliminate created template instances from DOM, but reuses them between rendering cycle.
-So you have to always populate elements with some values whether they null or not, otherwise you will see orphan values in templates.
-If no call back function provided then default built in function will use name attributes of template elements to find them and populate with default item properties values.
+Templates should be populated with items content when rendered, so for this purpose, the control has a callback `onTemplateRender` function on the API.
+The component calls it for every visible node during the rendering cycle.
+The callback function provides context arguments to the application:
+ * `data.element` - is  template instance in the DOM
+ * `data.context` - is rendered context item
+*  `data.renderingMode` - is `RenderingMode` enumeration.
+It indicates the state of the template.
+If rendering mode is `Update`, control reuses the existing node template in the DOM.
+So you always have to populate elements with null values to override existing values in the template.
+* `data.templateName` - is template name.

+The control uses a built-in template rendering function if the application does not provide its own.
+The built-in function will use name attributes of template elements to find them and populate them with default item properties values.

+The ReactJS component uses templates only to set node sizes.
+ReactJS renders its templates and content itself so that you can do the same.
+You can define the item template as a regular empty `div'  and populate it with the `onTemplateRender` callback function.

-## The root element of template should be DIV.
+## The root element of the template should be DIV.

 ```JavaScript
 function onTemplateRender(event, data) {